KASE 101 & 98.1 KVET Present Country Music Live

 6:00 pmNutty Brown Amphitheatre

 KASE101 & 98.1 KVET are bringing Josh Abbott Band AND Pat Green to Austin, Texas on Saturday, November 3rd.

 No outside food, drinks, or containers are allowed.
+All sales are final.
 Please see our FAQ for more info.

 No outside chairs are permitted.
 Seating is available in the form of Floor Seating and VIP Table Seating.

 Prefer to purchase over the phone?
 Call Ticketfly: 877.987.6487.

 Thanks to Howdy Honda for sponsoring Country Music Live.